kkiesling/dassh/README.md

 * Milos Atz, Micheal A. Smith, Florent Heidet, "Ducted Assembly Steady State Heat Transfer Software (DASSH) - User Guide", ANL/NSE-21/34, Argonne National Laboratory, 2021.

 ## Troubleshooting and reporting bugs

-If you encounter issues installing or running DASSH or would like to report a bug, please reach out to the developer via `matz [at] anl [dot] gov`
+If you encounter issues installing or running DASSH or would like to report a bug, please reach out to the developer via `nera-software@anl.gov` or open an Issue.

+## Contributing

+If you would like to contribute, please refer the [guidelines here](./CONTRIBUTING.md).

 ## Documentation
 * User guide: https://github.com/dassh-dev/documents/blob/master/user_guide.pdf